-The very basic foundation of SEO for bloggers is that you must not just write your blog content to rank on the search engine results pages but mainly to help some people searching for that specific keyword.
+The foundation of SEO for bloggers is that you must not just write your blog content to rank on the search engine results pages but mainly to help some people search for that specific keyword.

-It is only when you do proper keyword research that you will be able to figure out what people are looking for when they search on Google, and you can craft your blog post accordingly.
+When you do proper keyword research, you can figure out what people are looking for when they search on Google, and you can craft your blog post accordingly.

 The more relevant your blog topics are, the higher your chances of ranking on the search engine results page.

-You can use tools like Surfer SEO and ahrefs to do your focus keyword research.
-These tools will show you how many people are typing in a specific keyword or keyphrase in Google.
+To find your main keywords, you may utilize programs like Surfer SEO and ahrefs.
+These tools will show you how many people are typing in a specific keyword or key phrase in Google.

-You can also use Google to get a clear idea of what people are looking for.
+You can also use Google to understand what people seek clearly.
 Here are some ways you can do that:

 Tip 1: Look at the suggestions in the search box